 The next step is with each sequence the ages/sex will repeat.
 Girls are odd events, boys are even.
 Ages go up every two events.
 If you have an 8 or under girl, her events will be either 5, 15, 25, 35, 45, or 55.
 A 12 year old boy will be 10, 20, 30, 40, 50, 60, or 68 (no 8 and under relays at the end).
 It will all make sense after a meet or two.

 What Events are My Kids In?: This is where patience is a virtue.
 Just to give you a little background, the coaches of both teams upload their files by noon on the day of the meet.
 Those files are combined into the meet software by the person in charge of the computers (home meet is responsible for that job).
 While the computers/printers/wifi are all getting set up between 4:00-5:00, the coaches start hearing about a few changes that still need to be made to the lineups.
 Those are generally completed by 5:30, at which point lineups are finally printed and posted for viewing between 5:30 and 5:45.
 It doesn’t help to have constant questions about where or when the lineups will be posted.
-Know that between the computer folks and coachestrying to get it done as soon as possible.
+Know that between the computer folks and coaches, everyone is trying to get it done as soon as possible.

 When the schedules get posted, there is a mob around them as ~200 swimmers or families are crowding around the 2-3 locations where the lineups are posted, all hurriedly trying to get the information for Sharpie Time (see below).
 Please find the information you need and move along.
 If you want to analyze the lineup to see where your kid is seeded compared to other kids, etc., please do that once the meet has started.
 There will be plenty of elbow room at that point.
+The best option to capture your swimmers events, is to use your phone and snap a picture of all the heats / events.

 Also, once the coaches have submitted their lineup on the day of the meet (by noon), you should be able to see what events your kids are in (going back to www.twinlakespenguins.com, then Events, then clicking on your children).
 You won’t have information on the heat or lane until just before the meet, but it can help to let your kid know what events they are in.
 Also, when you look at the lineup it will be much faster to find your kids as you are looking for their heat/lane in particular events, not scanning the entire lineup.